-What do you do as your profession?
-What do you do for fun on the weekend?”
+11) What do you do as your profession and what do you do for fun on the weekend?”

 “I am a clinical psychologist who works at a school but I also work online as a therapist and as a content writer.
 On weekends, sometimes I stay at home or I just go to another part of the country to discover more about it.
 I prefer going out on weekdays because there are fewer people and I like to be calm.
 I love going to the beach.
 It is my favorite spot ever.
 I also like to meet with my friends to cook and have some drinks.”

-Do you interact with many tourists on your time off?
-Weekends, etc.?”
+12) How do you interact with tourists on your time off?”

 “If I am in a place where they are and they need some help or just want to talk I will do it.
 When people from other countries visit the DR, I would like them to feel comfortable.
 I want them to know that the Dominican Republic is a warm place and that a lot of people here are open to offering some help or just being nice.
 I have a lot of friends that are not Dominican and when some of them come it is always good to show them more about the country and to know more about me.”

 13) What should you not leave the Dominican Republic without doing?”